Skip to content

 Returns:

-bool: True if running inside a Jupyter Notebook, False otherwise.
+bool: True if running inside a Jupyter Notebook, False

 """